Bounds on Sweep-Covers by Raney Numbers: Sweep-Covers

-\begin{lemma} Consider a collection of induced sub-graphs $\mathcal{B}$ defined by a sweep-cover $S$ from a tree $\mathcal{T}$ with root node $v_s \in \mathcal{V}$.
-Then, for each $\mathcal{T}_i \in \mathcal{B}$ created from $S_i \in S$ there exists a linear path in $\mathcal{T}_i$ from $v_s$ to the parent of the nodes in $S_i$, denoted $v_p$.
-This further implies that $v_p$ is the lowest known descendant of $v_s$. \end{lemma} \begin{proof} By definition of a tree, there cannot exist multiple incoming edges to a node.
-Therefore, all nodes, withholding the root node, in the tree have exactly one parent.
-Then, all ancestors of $v_p$ have exactly one parent except the root node.
-By definition of $\mathcal{E}_i$, for all ancestors of the nodes in $S_i$, there does not exist edges to nodes outside of $\mathcal{V}_i$.
-Therefore, each node between the root node and $v_p$ has one incoming edge from its parent and one outgoing edge to a child node which must also be an ancestor of $v_p$.
-By definition, this is a linear path.
-Therefore, $v_p$ is the lowest known descendant of $s$ on $\mathcal{T}_i$. \end{proof}
+\begin{lemma} Consider a sweep-cover $S$ on a tree $\mathcal{T}$ with a set of induced subtrees $\mathcal{B}$ defined by a subcover $S_i$ from a tree with root node $v_s \in \mathcal{V}$.
+Then, there exists a linear path between $v_s$ and $v_p$ in $\mathcal{B}_i$.
+If $S_i$ contains multiple nodes, then $v_p$ is the lowest linear descendant of $v_s$ in $\mathcal{B}_i$. \end{lemma} \begin{proof} By definition of $\mathcal{E}_i$, there do not exist edges to nodes outside of those that exist between the nodes in $\mathcal{V}_i$.
+Because there only exists one incoming edge from the parent of all the ancestors of $v_p$, withholding the root node, then there exists a linear path between $v_s$ and $v_p$ by Definition \ref{def:Linear_Path}.
+If $S_i$ contains more than one node, then $v_p$ has an out-degree greater than one so $v_p$ is the lowest linear descendant of $v_s$. \end{proof}